 All new students or students promoted conditionally will be placed on probation for a nine (9) week period; if warranted, probation will be extended for an additional six (6) weeks.
-Reports are sent to parents/guardians every third (3rd) week, to allow families and the school time to assess whether placement at Our Lady of Lourdes Catholic School is the best placement for the child.
+Reports may be sent to parents and/or guardians every third (3rd) week, to allow families and the school time to assess whether placement at Our Lady of Lourdes Catholic School is the best placement for the child.
+Otherwise, regular communication (i.e. phone calls, emails, and/or conferences) will take place to allow families and the school time to assess whether placement at Our Lady of Lourdes Catholic School is the best place to allow families and the school time to assess whether placement at Our Lady of Lourdes Catholic School is the best place to allow families and the school time to assess whether placement at Our Lady of Lourdes Catholic School is the best placement for the child.
 The probationary period is for both academics and behavior.
-Prior to the end of the probationary period, school administration will conduct an informal evaluation to determine if the student's needs are being met and if the placement is appropriate.
-Administration and/or teachers may recommend that a student presently in the school be placed on probation at any time if academics or behavior become consistently unsatisfactory.
+Prior to the end of the probationary period, the school pastor and administration will conduct an informal evaluation to determine if the student's needs are being met and if the placement is appropriate.
+The pastor, administration, and/or teachers may recommend that a student presently in the school be placed on probation at any time if academics or behavior become consistently unsatisfactory.